ikem-krueger/mint-y-aqua-xhdpi/README.md

 Click on "Code" and "Download ZIP".

-Extract the downloaded zip-file to:
+Extract the downloaded zip-file to one of this folders:

 - user folder: `~/.local/share/themes`
 - system folder: `/usr/share/themes` (needs root permissions)